When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 This is something that you will need to download.
 This will be your encoder.

-An encoder takes all your video input and converts it into a format compatible with different platforms.
+An encoder converts all your video input into a format compatible with different platforms.

-It’s like a video editing tool, but it does the work in real-time.
+It’s like a video editing tool, but it works in real time.
 You can add animated titles, intros, chroma-key, and live switching.
 You can add layers to your social media comments on your live feed, etc. You can tinker with this software for a lot of things.
 Some of the most used software are:

 6. Streaming Channels

-A major question for live streamers is which platform to use for broadcasting.
-There are many options, including Facebook, YouTube, Instagram, Twitch, Periscope, and LinkedIn.
+A significant question for live streamers is which platform to use for broadcasting.
+Many options include Facebook, YouTube, Instagram, Twitch, Periscope, and LinkedIn.
 All of these platforms are free, and there are also paid options.

 When choosing your channel, you must consider your audience.
 If your channel is primarily for businessmen and professionals, you might want to opt for LinkedIn.
 If you’re a Gamer, Twitch is a good platform.

 Can you simulcast?
 Definitely.
-If you want to broadcast on multiple platforms, say Facebook, YouTube, and Twitch at the same time.
+If you want to broadcast simultaneously on multiple platforms, say Facebook, YouTube, and Twitch.
 Popular tools for simulcasting include

 You can set your live stream to public or private.
 Remember that you need a good internet connection to be successful in this field.

 Live streaming is widely used for various purposes and often generates higher engagement rates, including more comments, shares, and viewing time, than pre-recorded videos.
 It’s a great way to build your audiences.
-It’s a new form of reaching out to customers and building your brand.
-It could be a business for anyone who knows how to use it to their advantage.
+It’s a new form of reaching customers and building your brand.
+It could be a business for anyone who can use it to their advantage.

 See Also